-always_query_grou p_plugin If a group_plugin is configured, use it to resolve groups of the form % group as long as there is not also a system group of the same name.
-Normally, only groups of the form %:group are passed to the group_plugin.
-This flag is off by default. always_set_home If enabled, sudo will set the HOME environment variable to the home directory of the target user (which is root unless the -u option is used).
-This effectively means that the -H option is always implied.
-Note that by default, HOME will be set to the home directory of the target user when the env_reset option is enabled, so always_set_home only has an effect for configurations where either env_reset is disabled or HOME is present in the env_keep list.
-This flag is off by default. authenticate If set, users must authenticate themselves via a password (or other means of authentication) before they may run commands.
-This default may be overridden via the PASSWD and NOPASSWD tags.
-This flag is on by default. closefrom_override If set, the user may use sudo 's -C option which overrides the default starting point at which sudo begins closing open file descriptors.
-This flag is off by default. compress_io If set, and sudo is configured to log a command's input or output, the I/O logs will be compressed using zlib .
-This flag is on by default when sudo is compiled with zlib support. exec_background By default, sudo runs a command as the foreground process as long as sudo itself is running in the foreground.
+If enabled, user names in sudoers will be matched in a case insensitive manner.
+This may be necessary when groups are stored in LDAP or AD.
+This flag is on by default.

+closefrom_override If set, the user may use sudo's -C option which overrides the default starting point at which sudo begins closing open file descriptors.
+This flag is off by default.

+compress_io If set, and sudo is configured to log a command's input or output, the I/O logs will be compressed using zlib.
+This flag is on by default when sudo is compiled with zlib support.

+exec_background By default, sudo runs a command as the foreground process as long as sudo itself is running in the foreground.
 When the exec_background flag is enabled and the command is being run in a pty (due to I/O logging or the use_pty flag), the command will be run as a background process.
 Attempts to read from the controlling terminal (or to change terminal settings) will result in the command being suspended with the SIGTTIN signal (or SIGTTOU in the case of terminal settings).
 If this happens when sudo is a foreground process, the command will be granted the controlling terminal and resumed in the foreground with no user intervention required.
 The advantage of initially running the command in the background is that sudo need not read from the terminal unless the command explicitly requests it.
 Otherwise, any terminal input must be passed to the command, whether it has required it or not (the kernel buffers terminals so it is not possible to tell whether the command really wants the input).
 This is different from historic sudo behavior or when the command is not being run in a pty.

 For this to work seamlessly, the operating system must support the automatic restarting of system calls.
 Unfortunately, not all operating systems do this by default, and even those that do may have bugs.
-For example, Mac OS X fails to restart the tcgetattr() and tcsetattr() system calls (this is a bug in Mac OS X).
+For example, macOS fails to restart the tcgetattr() and tcsetattr() system calls (this is a bug in macOS).
 Furthermore, because this behavior depends on the command stopping with the SIGTTIN or SIGTTOU signals, programs that catch these signals and suspend themselves with a different signal (usually SIGTOP) will not be automatically foregrounded.
 Some versions of the linux su(1) command behave this way.
 This flag is off by default.

 This setting is only supported by version 1.8.7 or higher.
-It has no effect unless I/O logging is enabled or the use\pty flag is enabled.
+It has no effect unless I/O logging is enabled or the use_pty flag is enabled.

-env\editorIf set, visudo will use the value of the EDITOR or VISUAL environment variables before falling back on the default editor list.
+env_editorIf set, visudo will use the value of the SUDO_EDITOR, VISUAL or EDITOR environment variables before falling back on the default editor list.
 Note that this may create a security hole as it allows the user to run any arbitrary command as root without logging.
-A safer alternative is to place a colon-separated list of editors in the editor variable. visudo will then only use the EDITOR or VISUAL if they match a value specified in editor.
-If the env\reset flag is enabled, the EDITOR and/or VISUAL environment variables must be present in the env\keep list for the env\editor flag to function when visudo is invoked via sudo.
+A safer alternative is to place a colon-separated list of editors in the editor variable. visudo will then only use SUDO_EDITOR, VISUAL or EDITOR if they match a value specified in editor.
+If the env_reset flag is enabled, the SUDO_EDITOR, VISUAL and/or EDITOR environment variables must be present in the env_keep list for the env_editor flag to function when visudo is invoked via sudo.
 This flag is off by default.